 How To Choose: TransUnion VS Equifax VS Experian

 Since each credit bureau collects different data regarding your credit history, it’s incredibly important to check your credit report with Equifax, Experian, and TransUnion.
 Luckily, you are legally guaranteed a free annual credit report from each bureau.

 One recommendation is to stagger your annual free credit report.
 Check your Equifax report, then your Experian report four months later, and then your TransUnion report after another four months.
 This way, you can always have a rough idea of what your credit report looks like without losing a penny.

 If you simply want more control over your credit report and credit score, Experian offers the most bang for your buck in terms of personal credit monitoring and identity protection.
 However, TransUnion offers the most business-related products.

-Ultimately, choosing which of the three credit bureaus’ monitoring services is right for you will depend on your budget and the level of control you want.
-The most important thing is to actually monitor your credit regularly.
-Take advantage of your free annual credit reports and know your credit score at the very least.
-Being proactive about your credit report can help ensure your credit report is accurate and can help catch any early signs of fraud, and knowing your credit score is the first step to improving your credit score.
+Being proactive about your credit report can help ensure your credit report is accurate and can help catch any early signs of fraud, and knowing your credit score is the first step to improving your business credit score.